MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 I was very inspired by Thomas's ideas and his works in the field of sonification.
 I had goosebumps when he showed the example of EEG of a boy showing his brain activity.
 It was breathtaking to see how well sonification communicated the state of his mind which is,in my openion, far more superior than any other visual display.
 Besides, I have been dazzled with whole new facets of music since the beginning of the MCT program.
 And the talks in this MCT4046 Sonification and Sound Design course has driven me to a next level.
 Its a great experience being exposed to professionals working with sounds/music technology in many different ways.
 I feel so proud to be a part of the MCT program.

 #### Reference
+Hermann, T. (2008).
+TAXONOMY AND DEFINITIONS FOR SONIFICATION AND AUDITORY DISPLAY.
+14th International Conference on Auditory Display, Paris, France June 24 - 27, 2008.
+Retrieved from http://www.icad.org/Proceedings/2008/Hermann2008.pdf on 02 April, 2019.

 Hermann, T., Hunt, A., & Neuhoff, J. G. (2011).
 The Sonification Handbook (1st ed.).
 Berlin: Logos Publishing House.
+Retrieved from https://sonification.de/handbook/ on 02 April 2019.

+Kramer, G., Bargar, R., Barrass, S., Berger, J., Evreinov, G., Tecumseh Fitch, W., … Tipei, S. (1997).
+Sonification Report: Status of the Field and Research Agenda.
+Presented at the The National Science Foundation (NSF) by members of the ICAD (International Community for Auditory Display).
+Retrieved from http://www.icad.org/websiteV2.0/References/nsf.html on  02 April, 2019.